BMorearty/exportiphoto/README.md

 Originally written by Derrick Childers and
 [posted to macosxhints](http://www.macosxhints.com/article.php?story=20081108132735425).
-Modifications by Guillaume Boudreau and Brian Morearty
+Modifications by Guillaume Boudreau and Brian Morearty.

 Usage
 -----